Michigan Behavioral Health Standard Consent Form

 Sharing individual health information is an important part of delivering quality health care.
 Individuals and their health care providers share information with each other to diagnose health issues, make decisions on treatments, and coordinate care.

 Health care providers may share many kinds of health information with other providers for the purposes of payment, treatment, and health care operations.
 However, providers must receive specific consent to share an individual’s health records containing certain types of information.
 In Michigan, federal and state laws require providers to receive consent to share information such as mental health records (for purposes other than treatment, payment, and coordination of care) or information on treatment or referrals for alcohol and substance use disorder.

 On January 1, 2015, the Michigan Department of Health and Human Services (MDHHS) released a standard consent form for the sharing of health information specific to behavioral health and substance use treatment in accordance with Public Act 129 of 2014.
-In Michigan, while providers are not required to use this new standard form (MDHHS-5515), they are required to accept it.
+In Michigan, all providers are required to accept this new standard form (MDHHS-5515).

 While MDHHS is not able to provide legal advice, the Department can answer any other questions you may have by phone at 844-275-6324 or by email at MDHHS-BHConsent@michigan.gov.